 Calculus (BC) Advanced Placement is a course based on the content established and copyrighted by the College Board.
 The course is not intended to be used as a dual credit course.
 AP Calculus BC is roughly equivalent to both first and second semester college calculus courses and extends the content learned in AP Calculus AB to different types of equations and introduces the topic of sequences and series.
 This course covers topics in differential and integral calculus, including concepts and skills of limits, derivatives, definite integrals, the Fundamental Theorem of Calculus, and series.
-The course teaches students to approach calculus concepts and problems when they are represented graphically, numerically, analytically, and verbally, and to make connections amongst these representations.
-Students learn how to use technology to help solve problems, experiment, interpret results, and support conclusions.
-The content of AP Calculus BC is designed to qualify the student for placement and credit in a course that is one course beyond that granted for AP Calculus AB.
+The course teaches students to

-The Science Department offers a variety of classes at various levels to meet the individual needs and abilities of all students.
-Knowledge of science permeates all facets of life, and it is essential that students realize their potential and feel confident about their understanding of scientific principles.
+The Science Department the individual needs and abilities of all students.
+Knowledge of science that students realize their potential and feel confident about their understanding